Go Back Up

 How a health stipend can benefit organizations with APTC-eligible employees

-If your organization has employees who receive premium tax credits and you want to offer them a health benefit that doesn’t affect their APTC eligibility, you can always offer a health stipend.
+Suppose your organization has employees who receive premium tax credits, and you want to offer them a health benefit that doesn’t affect their APTC eligibility.
+In that case, you can offer a health stipend.

-Unlike an HRA, health stipends are considered taxable income and must be listed on your employees’ W-2s.
-Because there are no tax advantages to using a health stipend, avoiding IRS double-dipping penalties, employees can use their healthcare benefit and still receive their premium tax credits.
+Because there are no tax advantages to using a health stipend, avoiding IRS double-dipping penalties, employees can use their health benefit and still receive their premium tax credits as long as the stipend doesn’t push their household income past the eligibility limit.

-When offering a stipend, just remember that your employees will be responsible for paying any income taxes associated with their benefit.
+When offering a stipend, it’s essential to remind your employees that they are responsible for paying any federal income taxes associated with their benefit and submitting an accurate tax return.

 Conclusion